 Making Template Classes

 A stack is a classic data structure and a prime candidate for implementation as a template-based container.
-We first studied stacks in detail in the chapter about arrays.
-Since then, we have used them in several examples.
-Most recently we created a stack class (see Figures 2 and 5) and used it to demonstrate the this pointer.
-Basing the stack on templates is a simple modification.
-The following figure illustrates the basic and most common features of a template class and lists the steps needed to convert a class to a template.
+We first studied stacks in detail in the arrays chapter.
+Since then, we have used them in other examples, most recently as a stack class demonstrating the this pointer.
+Basing a stack on templates is a simple upgrade, allowing them to hold or contain any program-specified data type.
+The following figure illustrates the fundamental syntax and features of a template class.

 #include <iostream>